salmanibn01/-E-commerce-Customer-Sentiment-Analysis-Excel-based-Data-Analysis-for-Sales-Insights-and-Optimizati/README.md

 -- Cleaned the cells from the QTY (quantity) column using the same proceudre 'One' to 1 and 'Two' to 2

+## Data Processing
+-- Defining the relationship between gender and age using IF formula (We are creating an age bucket) First create a new clomun called Age Group
+Use of IF function
+=IF(E2>=50, "Senior", IF(E2 >=30, "Adult","Teenager"))

+-- Determining the month with highest sales
+Add a new table called Month
+-- Extracting the months from the dates using TEXT function =TEXT(G2,"mmm")

+## Data Analysis
+Showing Sales and Orders in the same chart Using pivot table